Using Proxies for Efficient Handling of Remote Multidimensional Data

 Initial local file size: 321 bytes

-Fetching data with a Proxy#
+Retrieving data with a Proxy

 In this way, fetch downloads only the specific data that is required, which reduces the amount of data stored locally and optimizes the use of resources.
 This method is particularly useful when working with large datasets, as it allows for the efficient handling of multidimensional data.